-(1g) If a student has or anticipates circumstances necessitating unique, unusual, or excessive requests for time away, they should speak with the Dean for Students as soon as possible after becoming aware of the circumstance and prior to the course(s) which will be affected by the time away.
+- (3a.1) Absences of significant duration relative to the length of the course, even if approved, may require a student to repeat the course. - (3a.2) If a student has or anticipates circumstances necessitating unique, unusual, or excessive requests for time away, they should speak with the Associate Dean for Students as soon as possible after becoming aware of the circumstance and prior to the course(s) that will be affected by the time away.